1874–75 FA Cup: Second round

-Third round
+Quarter-finals

 The eight teams that progressed from the Second Round took part in the Third Round.
 There was no need for any team to be given a bye to the next round, and there were no walkovers.
 Only one tie required a replay, in which Shropshire Wanderers recorded the biggest win of the round: a 2–0 win over Woodford Wells.